FerixSeverin/zombie/README.md

 To run the project localy type "ng serve", after the loading is complete you should be able to see the page on http://localhost:4200/

 If you want a production version of the site you can type "ng build --prod".
-The site should be in /dist/zombie.
+The compiled site should be in /dist/zombie.